chaostoolkit-incubator/chaostoolkit-google-cloud-platform/README.md

 experiment.

-While the embedded way looks like this:
+Finally, the embedded way looks like this (it should rarely be needed and avoided):

 ```json